 Take a cup of joe to the bow.
 The world wakes up with the scenery.
 Bald eagles watch the ship along its course from tree tops.
 Islands lie to the west, inlet-etched mainland to the east.
 The captain and mates navigate twisting passages.
 Harbor seals spend their days on rocky islets.
 Breathe in the fresh air and absorb miles of forested wilderness.
 In the lounge, the bartender mixes up the daily special.
 Take the challenge and play a few friendly hands of cards with a shipmate.

-Today, sailing takes you through the northern-most portion of Canada's wild Inside Passage and into Alaska's.
-The bridge is an ideal spot to look for whales and other wildlife.
-Discover what the crew has planned for the day.
-Perhaps there's a cooking or cocktail demonstration or a galley tour.
-Alternatively, you might have the opportunity to learn more about navigation from the crew and practice tying knots.
-Anticipation builds as the Alaska portion of the adventure begins tomorrow.
+Today you sail through the northernmost portion of Canada's wild Inside Passage and enter Alaska's.
+Check out the bridge - it's an ideal spot to look for whales and other wildlife.
+See what the crew has in store today.
+Maybe a cooking or cocktail demonstration or a galley tour.
+Or maybe learn more about navigation from the crew and try your hand at tying knots!
+Anticipation builds as tomorrow you start the Alaska portion of the adventure.

-Certain places on the planet have an overwhelming effect.
-This is one of those locations.
-The beauty, peace, and strong sense of place envelop you.
-Misty Fjords National Monument encompasses nearly every ecosystem present in Southeast Alaska, and that alone presents a lot to contemplate.
-Glacial valleys filled with sea water and sheer 3,000-foot cliffs define the landscape.
-Various sea birds, brown and black bears, mountain goats, and Sitka black-tailed deer all find a secure haven here.
-Kayaking in Walker Cove or Rudyerd Bay reveals that paddling and moving are just as effortless as sitting, floating, and absorbing everything.
-Alternatively, skiffing to the base of a waterfall allows for a refreshing fjord-released shower.
-The area's affectionate nickname, "The Yosemite of the North," is certainly well-deserved.
+There are places on the planet that completely overcome you.
+This is one of them.
+The beauty.
+The peace.
+The sense of place you feel.
+Misty Fjords National Monument represents nearly every ecosystem found in Southeast Alaska.
+And that alone is a lot to consider.
+Glacial valleys filled with sea water.
+Sheer 3,000-foot cliffs.
+Sea birds, brown and black bears, mountain goats, Sitka black-tailed deer, all find safe haven here.
+Kayak in Walker Cove or Rudyerd Bay and you find it’s just as easy to paddle and go, as it is to sit and float and take it all in.
+Or skiff to the base of a waterfall for a fjord released shower.
+The area’s affectionate nickname, “The Yosemite of the North,” is deserved.

 Bull whip kelp threads through nearby channels like deep, twisted mangroves.
-The presence of orange and purple starfish and jellyfish might make it hard to believe that the tropics aren't your location.
+And you know better, but orange and purple starfish and jellyfish make it hard to believe you’re not in the tropics.
 Follow the currents out to where the sea lions flock to remote rock formations.
-The captain remains on the bridge, while the expedition team is on deck, with all eyes focused on the water and the shore.
-Vigilance is maintained for the telltale blow of humpbacks.
-Approach the shoreline by skiff, kayak, or on foot.
-Sometimes, the smallest things become the biggest wonders.
-Absorb the evening solitude from the bow or the hot tub.
-Or enjoy both—why limit yourself to just one choice?
+Your captain is on the bridge, the expedition team on deck, and all eyes are on the water and the shore.
+Everyone is on-watch for the telltale blow of humpbacks.
+Come closer to the shoreline by skiff, kayak, or on foot.
+Sometimes the smallest things are the biggest wonders.
+Take in the evening solitude from the bow, or the hot tub.
+Or both—why choose just one?

 Apologies for the inconvenience.
 Prices for not yet published.
 Below per person rate based on previous season.
 Contact us to confirm upcoming season pricing.